AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/experience-platform.md

 Linked keys allow you to specify that a different match key should be used in place of the original match key during activation.
 To better understand how linked keys work, consider the following example:

 A retailer wishes to send the data being activated to Experience Platform to their CRM system.
-The retailer has enabled Loyalty ID as a match key for their account to increase the match rate when activating audiences.
-However, the retailer's CRM system does not support Loyalty ID as an identity namespace, so they want to use the CRM ID match key instead when activating audiences to Experience Platform.
-The retailer can use the linked key option to activate audiences to Experience Platform using CRM ID instead of Loyalty ID.
+The retailer has enabled Hashed IP as a match key for their account to increase the match rate when activating audiences.
+However, the retailer’s CRM system does not support Hashed IP as an identity namespace, so they want to use the CRM ID match key instead when activating audiences to Experience Platform.
+The retailer can use the linked key option to activate audiences to Experience Platform using CRM ID instead of Hashed IP.

 >[!NOTE]
 >
 >For a profile to be activated, it must have values for both the original match key and the linked match key.
-For example, if Loyalty ID is linked to CRM ID, a profile must have values for both Loyalty ID and CRM ID to be activated.
+For example, if Hashed ID is linked to CRM ID, a profile must have values for both Hashed ID and CRM ID to be activated.
 If either value is missing, the profile will not be activated.

 To use a linked key, toggle on the **[!UICONTROL Linked key]** option next to the match key that you want to use in its place.
 The **[!UICONTROL Linked key]** section appears asking you to create the mapping.